AysenurToksoz/Hello-World-Unity-project.-/README.md

 # Hello World Unity project.
- this project is the initial project in according to learn how to use unity
+ This project is the initial project in according to learning how to use unity